-Even when prostate cancer has spread to other parts of the body, it often can be managed for a long time.
-So people with prostate cancer, and even those with advanced prostate cancer, may live with good health and quality of life for many years.
+Even when the prostate cancer has spread to other parts of the body, it can often be manageable for a long time.
+Therefore, people with prostate cancer, and even the people with advanced prostate cancer, have the possibility to lead a healthy life for many years.

 Prostate-specific antigen (PSA)

-Race.
-Black men in the United States, and other men of African ancestry, are diagnosed with prostate cancer more than men of other races.
+Black men within the United States, and different men of African ancestry, are diagnosed more when compared to the men of other races.

-Hereditary prostate cancer, which is inheriting the risk from a relative, is rare and accounts for about 5% of all cases.
-Hereditary prostate cancer occurs when changes in genes, or mutations, are passed down within a family from 1 generation to the next.
+Hereditary prostate cancer, which is inheriting the risk from a relative, is uncommon and accounts for about 5% of all cases.
+Hereditary prostate cancer occurs when changes in genes passes from 1 generation to the next within the family.

-Hereditary prostate cancer may be suspected if a family history includes any of the following characteristics:
+The probability of getting hereditary prostate cancer includes if a family history has any of the following features:

-Prostate cancer in 3 generations on the same side of the family
+✔ 3 generations on the same side of the family having prostate cancer.